SensorsIot/Internet-of-Things-with-ESP8266/README.md

 A new software has to  be loaded over the air

-A toutorial is on youtube: https://www.youtube.com/playlist?list=PL3XBzmAj53Rl2vNyL9ucv87xnbUHzpSPw
+A tutorial is on youtube: https://www.youtube.com/playlist?list=PL3XBzmAj53Rl2vNyL9ucv87xnbUHzpSPw